Lower Bounds on Syntactic Logic Expressions for Optimization Problems and Duality using Lagrangian Dual to characterize

 \subsection{Converting DNF to CNF}

 Now $\phi$ is in DNF, so we should convert it to CNF. ~Call the CNF form as $\psi$ (or $\psi (x, y, S)$, to be more accurate).
-There are 7 clauses in $\phi$ with 2 literals each, so $\psi$ will have $2^7$ = 128 clauses, with 7 literals each --- one literal from each of the 7 clauses in $\phi$.
-(See footnote\footnote{128 may be ``large", but still a finite number.}) From (\ref{phiDefine}), we can write $\psi$ in lexicographic order as
+There are 8 clauses in $\phi$ with 2 literals each, so $\psi$ will have $2^8$ = 256 clauses\footnote{256 may be ``large", but still a finite number.}, with 8 literals each --- one literal from each of the 8 clauses in $\phi$.
+From (\ref{phiDefine}), we can write $\psi$ in lexicographic order as

-We should ensure that each of the 128 disjunct clauses in $\psi$ is Horn, which is what we do next.
+We should ensure that each of the 256 disjunct clauses in $\psi$ is Horn, which is what we do next.

-\begin{lemma} Each of the 128 clauses in $\psi$ is Horn. \end{lemma}
+\begin{lemma} Each of the 256 clauses in $\psi$ is Horn. \end{lemma}

-\begin{proof} Note that the literals $A$, $B$, $C$ and $D$ are first order (part of the input), hence these do not affect the Horn condition; only the $P$'s and $Q$'s and their negations do.
+\begin{proof} Note that the literals $A$, $B$, $\cdots$, $E$ are first order (part of the input), hence these do not affect the Horn condition; only the $P$'s and $Q$'s and their negations do.

-If there is a 7-literal clause in $\psi$ containing literals $P$ and $\neg P$, it can be set to TRUE. ~Similarly for a clause containing $Q$ and $\neg Q$.
+If there is an 8-literal clause in $\psi$ containing literals $P$ and $\neg P$, it can be set to TRUE. ~Similarly for a clause containing $Q$ and $\neg Q$.

 Anyway, we will run into trouble only if we have a clause $\psi_i$ in $\psi$, that (i) contains literals $P$ and $Q$, and (ii) contains neither $\neg P$ nor $\neg Q$. ~However, can such a clause evaluate to TRUE and hence can be ``ignored"?
 Will such a clause obey the Horn condition?
 The answer turns out to be yes.